 When will the treatment plant begin operations?

 The WTP, also known as the vitrification, or "vit" plant, is the cornerstone of Hanford's cleanup.
-We are working diligently with the Dept. of Energy and it's contractors to promote a timely launch, and have even taken them to court
+We are working diligently with the Dept. of Energy and it's contractors to promote a timely launch.
+In the past, we've taken them to court

 What is vitrification?